FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/create_distrib_smpe/install_smpe.md

 ### Silent mode

-You can run the setup procedure in silent mode, `setup –s`.
-In this case, you do not have to enter parameters in the console, but prior to starting you must update the s`ilent_smpe_install.conf` file located in the install directory.
+You can run the setup procedure in silent mode, <span class="code">`setup –s`</span>.
+In this case, you do not have to enter parameters in the console, but prior to starting you must update the s<span class="code">`ilent_smpe_install.conf`</span> file located in the install directory.

 ## Create a new Transfer CFT SMP/E environment